angt/glorytun/README.md

 Linux is the platform of choice but the code is standard so it should be easily ported on other posix systems.
 It was successfully tested on OpenBSD, FreeBSD and MacOS.

+## Stability

+Work still in progress, wait for version 1.0.0 for stability.

 ## Features

 The key features of Glorytun come directly from mud: